Mills Sisters

-The Mills Sisters, formerly known as the Singing Grandmas, were a group of three sisters from Torres Strait Islands, Rita Mills and twins Cessa and Ina.
+The Mills Sisters, formerly known as the Singing Grandmas, were a group of three sisters from the Torres Strait Islands; Rita Mills and twins Cessa and Ina.

 Early life

 Ina and Cessa, who were twins, were born in 1927, and Rita in 1934, on Naghir Island in the Torres Strait.
 They have Torres Strait Islander heritage, including a great-grandmother of the Kaurareg people (the traditional owners of Possession Island, aka Bedanug), and a grandfather from Samoa.
 Ina married an Indonesian man from Timor.

 Their married names were Cessa Nakata, Ina Titasey, and Rita Fell-Tyrell.

 Career

 All three sang and Rita played guitar, Cessa the ukulele and Ina the tambourine.